Here’s what I said about these pancakes back in 2013:

 - 1 tsp. salt

-- Combine the flour, sugar, baking powder, baking soda, and salt together in a bowl.
+- Meanwhile combine the flour, sugar, baking powder, baking soda, and salt together in a bowl.
 Set aside.

 - Keep under a towel to stay warm until serving.